Association of New Jersey, Inc.GANJI

 Club in Monroe Township.

-The theme of the Conference will be:
+The theme of the Conference

 "Empowering the Guardian: Challenges in Advocacy"

-The Opening Address will be given
+The Opening Address was given

 Cahill, Psy.D., Wisdom & Beyond LLC, Princeton, NJ.